nasa-gibs/onearth/src/test/README.md

 This directory contains files and scripts to test various aspects of OnEarth.
 The included tests are:

 * `test_mod_onearth.py` -- tests the OnEarth Apache module
 * `test_layer_config.py` -- tests the Layer Config tool

 ##Setup
 These tests assume that OnEarth and its associated utilities are installed.
+Test files must be copied to a directory that Apache has permissions to access.

 The contents of this directory need to be copied to `/etc/onearth/config`.
 You'll need to make sure that the `LCDIR` environment variable is properly set.